 A Game of Secrets

 Risk of Rain 2 has a ton of secrets, levels, bosses, items, you name it, and finding them isn’t always straightforward.
 One of the simpler ones is the lunar portal that leads you to a special store, inside this place is a portal to another secret level, a secret within a secret.
-Both of which are required to unlock two different characters.
+Both of these are required to unlock two different characters.

 But this is also where Risk of Rain 2 begins to stumble from grace.
 Secrets are great, but they need to be designed in a way that a player can reasonably find them within the game.
 I don’t believe that’s the case in Risk of Rain 2.
 The game hints at literally nothing, at all.